ophub/amlogic-s9xxx-armbian/documents/README.md

 armbian-software
 ```

-Using the `armbian-software -u` command, you can update the local software center list.
-Based on user feedback in [Issue](https://github.com/ophub/amlogic-s9xxx-armbian/issues), we gradually integrate commonly used [software](../build-armbian/armbian-files/common-files/usr/share/ophub/armbian-software/software-list.conf) to implement one-click installation/update/uninstallation and other quick operations.
+Use `armbian-software -u` to update the local software center list.
+Based on community feedback in [Issue](https://github.com/ophub/amlogic-s9xxx-armbian/issues), commonly used [software](../build-armbian/armbian-files/common-files/usr/share/ophub/armbian-software/software-list.conf) is gradually integrated with one-click installation, update, and uninstallation support.
 This includes `docker images`, `desktop software`, `application services`, etc. See more [instructions](armbian_software.md).

-Use the `armbian-apt` command to select the appropriate software source for your country or region, which can improve software download speeds.
+Use `armbian-apt` to select an appropriate software mirror for your region, improving download speeds.
 For example, select the `mirrors.tuna.tsinghua.edu.cn` source in China:

 ```shell